cheqd/product-docs/tutorials/dids/cheqd-cosmos-cli/environment-preps.md

 where, `cheqd-operator-name` it's name of alias for storing your keys locally, whatever you want.

-## Exampe of working with test account.
+## Example of working with a test account

 For example, for test purposes let's create a key with alias `operator`: